speckdavid/shakey2016/Readme.md

 <br>

 ### 2.2 Create / Load new Scenario
 Now you can create or load a new scenario.
 Inserting your descired scneario name and press Load /Create.
-If the a scenario with the desired name already existist the relevant data will be loaded.
+If the a scenario with the desired name already exists, the relevant data will be loaded.
 Otherwise a new scenario with all relevant folders and files will be created.

 ![](images/scenario.jpg?raw=true)